Manufacturing Analytics Vendor Selection Checklist for 2026

 Connectivity — The Criterion That Determines Everything Else

-The most important question in any manufacturing analytics platform evaluation is not "how good are the dashboards?" — it is "how does your data get in?"
-A platform with beautiful OEE dashboards that cannot connect to your Siemens PLCs, your SAP production orders, or your QMS inspection results is a display of fictional data.
-Connectivity failures are cited in over 60% of manufacturing analytics disappointments post-purchase — and they are almost always visible during the evaluation if the buyer tests connectivity on their specific systems rather than accepting a demo on vendor-managed data.
+The most important question in any manufacturing analytics evaluation is not "how good are the dashboards?" — it is "how does your data get in?"
+Connectivity failures are cited in over 60% of manufacturing analytics disappointments post-purchase, and they are almost always visible during evaluation if the buyer tests on their specific systems rather than vendor-managed data.

 Conn · 01